 When you yourself hear the song of the dove, aren’t your emotions stirred in some way?
 Our emotions are our internal waters and respond to the call of this lonesome sounding bird.

 Being a ground feeder, the dove reminds us to keep in contact with Mother Earth.
 We should always be mindful of the creative possibilities from the feminine energies that come from the earth.

-The voice of the dove might be compared to a rain song.
+One might compare the voice of the dove to a rain song.
 It invokes new waters of life from its mournful cry.
 No matter what might be going on in our lives, the dove reminds us that new waters can still flow and new life is still possible.

 The Between Times (dusk and dawn) are the best times to reflect on the song of the dove as it relates to you.
 It is at dawn and dusk that there is a thinning of the veils between the physical and the spiritual, the past and the future.

 The dove totem reminds us that it is fine to mourn what has passed but to also awaken to the promise of the future.
 This bird of prophecy can help you to see what you can give birth to in your own life.